onfork/ipv6-hosts_wiki/hosts-file-format.md

 1. hosts file doesn't support wildcard and regex expression.
    `123.123.123.123 *.mydomain.com`
-   Lines like this is illegal.
+   Lines like this are illegal.
 2. Comments can be placed at the end of line.
    `123.123.123.123 foo.mydomain.com #comments`